Virgin of El Rocío: Origin and modifications

 Many scholars have expressed views on the date and authorship of the Virgin of El Rocío, but without reaching any clear consensus.
 José Alonso Morgado y Alonso, who gave the first rigorously scholarly description of the statue in 1882, believed it to be a 13th-century work, with important modifications in the early 15th century that gave it a Gothic aspect.
 According to Morgado, it was further modified in the 17th century when it was richly garbed in the Baroque style of the era.
-José María Vázquez Soto, writing in 1997, essentially endorsed this view, although he believes hathat the clothes date from the 18th century, based on their style.
+José María Vázquez Soto, writing in 1997, essentially endorsed this view, although he believes that the clothes date from the 18th century, based on their style.
 Sevillian historian Jesús López Alfonso also believes that the figure dated from the second half of the 13th century.
 Juan Infante-Galán Zambrano related the statue to a Saint Anne venerated in a church in Triana, which would also match this date.

 The painter Santiago Martínez, writing in 1949, believed that the face was the original, and that the original work is generally well preserved from the waist down.
 However, according to Martínez, other than the face, the upper half was significantly altered to add the clothing and the figure of the Christ child.

 Historians Juan Miguel González Gómez and Manuel Jesús Carrasco Terriza, both from Huelva and the latter the designer of the current altarpiece of the Hermitage, date the original statue between 1280 and 1335.
 According to González and Carrasco, the statue is of French origin.
 They further write that the custom of dressing the statue (though possibly not in its present garb) must date back at least to 1605, based on a drawing from that date; they date this custom from the late 16th or very early 17th century.
 Further, they date the hands, the Christ child, and the downcast eyes of the Virgin from roughly the same time as the clothes.

 Several recent scholars have pointed to strong stylistic resemblances to the work of Jorge Fernández Alemán (late 15th and early 16th century) or of the Flemish sculptor Roque Balduque (mid-16th century).

 Jesús Abades largely endorses the views of González and Carrasco.
 In his view, the Virgin of El Rocío is originally French or Central European.
 He agrees that it is "mutilated" from the waist up (with a framework for its garments replacing parts of the original).
 Following José María Fernández, he dates the subsidiary figure of the Christ child to the 18th century.
 He considers it likely that the statue underwent significant restoration in the early 16th century, which would be consistent with the theory of involvement by Fernández Alemán.